magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/install/how-to-change-config.md

 ### Windows

-If ThingsBoard Edge is installed on **Windows**, you may specify the environment variables in the tb-edge.yml file located in the following directory:
+If IoT Hub Edge is installed on **Windows**, you may specify the environment variables in the tb-edge.yml file located in the following directory:

 ```bash